-OIL AND NATURAL GAS EXPLORATION
+OIL AND NATURAL GAS EXPLORATION AND PRODUCTION

 The Board opposes any legislation which would allow for oil and natural gas exploration within Florida including territorial waters.
+The Board opposes preemption of local zoning regulations for oil and gas uses, and preemption of other local regulation of oil and gas exploration and production activities.